Amy Errett, Chair, Founder and CEO, Madison Reed

 Nicole Harris, Corporate Counsel, Pacific Gas and Electric Company

-Phyllis Kaplan, Professor emeritus of Education, California State University at Hayward
+Phyllis Kaplan, Professor Emeritus of Education, California State University at Hayward

-Odette Lockwood-Stewart, Instructor in the Practice of Ministry & Director of Field Education and Contextual Learning, Pacific School of Religion
+Rev. Odette Lockwood-Stewart, Instructor in the Practice of Ministry & Director of Field Education and Contextual Learning, Pacific School of Religion

 Christopher Lord, Managing Partner, Criterion Capital Management

-Janice Mirikitani, Founding President, GLIDE
+Janice Mirikitani, Founding President, Glide Foundation

 Craig D. Ramsey, Retired, Unaffiliated